 But the movie also had disappearing children, a psychedelic boat ride and a candy maker who seemed to dislike most children.

-It wasn’t everyone’s cup of chocolatey tea, but those who loved it did so with a passion.
+It wasn’t everyone’s cup of chocolatey tea – it was a box office disaster, barely scraping back its $3 million budget – but those who loved it did so with a passion.
 Annual television airings brought the film a cult following, a kind of Rocky Horror Picture Show for preteens.

 By the time Warner Bros. rolled out a re-mastered 25th-anniversary edition, Willy Wonka & the Chocolate Factory had become a beloved children’s classic.